by June 10, 2014 in Books

 Honestly, this probably wouldn't strike me as such an overplayed, melodramatic start of the book if not for the painful similarities to the opening of each book in the Twilight series, and for the fact that the first sentence in the first chapter was so much better.

 "Every superhero has an origin story."

 I enjoy this opener so much more for several reasons.
 First of all, it doesn't bring to mind unfortunate comparisons to Twilight.
 This book is not a melodramatic romance wrapped inside a silly vampire story.
 Instead, it's an exciting sci-fi action adventure with original and well-wrought characters.
-Don't get me wrong, sometimes you want a melodramatic and silly book to read, but …
+Don't get me wrong, sometimes you want a melodramatic and silly book to read, but to call Dangerous any …

 At some point in college I remember thinking "The Lord of the Rings is so well-constructed that you could probably put together a complete, day-by-day calendar of events, so that the age old question of "what happened on my birthday in The Lord of the Rings?" could finally be answered.